vpelss/imok_wp/README.md

 ## To Do

 - imnotok message?
+- imok test buttton and message
 - accounts not checked in and how long. delete option???
 - maybe email to admin or special email address?
-- option to set main page, with warning first
 -don't send last email on imok
 - settings : 5 x unlimited emails?

-- commands in first page and load modules as required
 - email admin link in email???
 - security issues